Trusted by 19,000+ Clinicians

 Pressure Injury Risk

-The risk of pressure injuries can be determined by how much time a user expects to spend in bed, the longer the time a user is likely to be in bed, the higher the chance of developing pressure injuries.
+The risk of pressure injuries can be determined by how much time a user expects to spend in bed.
+The longer the time a user is likely to be in bed, the higher the chance of developing pressure injuries.

-This risk is managed by ensuring that pressure is regularly distributed by moving and turning a low mobility user while in bed.
+This risk is managed by ensuring that pressure is regularly redistributed by moving and turning a low mobility user while in bed.
 In care environments, this regular movement is done frequently through manual turning and can be intrusive for patients.

 illustration showing that pressure ulcers can form quickly.